SamP-maker/Portfolio/README.md

-**Web Developer Portfolio #1** this is my official web portfolio for my github page.
+**Web Developer Portfolio #1**
+\nthis is my official web portfolio for my github page.

 The portfolio shows a Food Ordering Application for a custom website.
 The description below discusses about the activities that are done within the categories.